 - Colorado Driver's License with a good driving history

-- Water Distribution I or Collection I Certification is required
+- Water Distribution I or Collection I Certification

 - High School Diploma or GED